mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 }
 ```

-They both change the state, which leads to call of the `render` method with the new state, which reflects on other components and on the current UI.
+They both change the state, which leads to call of the `render` method with the new state, which reflects on other components and respectively on the current UI.

 In the `addMessage` method we have: